t0mpr1c3/DAKexport/README.md

 A series of experiments will be necessary to discover the header format and stitch codes.

-I will make a start on Python module to perform the obfuscation, which is the reverse of the de-obfuscation done by `DAKimport`.
+I will make a start on a Python module to perform the obfuscation, which is the reverse of the de-obfuscation done by `DAKimport`.

 ## Input